 Applicants for permanent residency from within Canada are not required to provide a police certificate when they submit their application.
 The department will notify applicants if a criminal record check is required while processing their application.

 Individuals needing a criminal record check should visit the Royal Canadian Mounted Police (RCMP) website for guidance.
 There are additional factors to consider when submitting fingerprints.
-The RCMP website also explains more about the Police Clearance Certificate.
+The RCMP website also explains more about the Criminal Record Check.

-India: To support their immigration application, applicants in India or those who have previously lived there must present a "Police Clearance Certificate."
-A PCC application for Canada Immigration from India can be submitted at the Indian embassy or consulate, the BLS International Center, the local district police station, or the passport office.
+India: To support their immigration application, applicants in India or those who have previously lived there must present a "Criminal Record Check."
+A Criminal Record Check application for Canada Immigration from India can be submitted at the Indian embassy or consulate, the BLS International Center, the local district police station, or the passport office.

 The IRCC does not recognize character certificates, which are another kind of police certificate.
-Specific police clearance certificates restrict the jurisdiction or time frame in which the police have cleared the individual.
-Additionally, police clearance certificate formats might differ depending on the issuing authority, and these certificates are unacceptable.US Application: Candidates who want to apply for Canada Immigration from the US must satisfy criminal admissibility requirements.
+Specific Criminal Record Checks restrict the jurisdiction or time frame in which the police have cleared the individual.
+Additionally, Criminal Record Check formats might differ depending on the issuing authority, and these certificates are unacceptable.US Application: Candidates who want to apply for Canada Immigration from the US must satisfy criminal admissibility requirements.
 Applicants from or who have previously lived in the United States must submit an "Identity History Summary" from the Federal Bureau of Investigation (FBI).
 In addition to an Identity History Summary, applicants must provide state certificates if they are applying for criminal rehabilitation, a Temporary Resident Permit (TRP), or authorization to return to Canada (ARC).
 An Identity History Summary is available online for applicants to request from the FBI.Nigeria: A "Police Character Certificate" is required for applicants who are currently in Nigeria or have resided there in the past to support their immigration application.

 People can apply for Canadian immigration from Nigeria through two different methods: